mastcu/SerialEM/ReadMe.txt

 RFFTW2st.lib, making the changes in steps 2-4 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.

-It can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition _WIN32_WINNT=0x0500 to 0x0501 and adding NO_WARN_MBCS_MFC_DEPRECATION.
-The 64-bit version will compile without problems; the 32-bit Release version will not link with the FFTW included in the package and that should be excluded as described above.
+SerialEM can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition _WIN32_WINNT=0x0500 to 0x0501.

 The rest of this file contains a description of the modules in SerialEM.